-a Place the splash baffle in the bottom of the pump.
-Check that it is located in the outer boiler groove.

-- b Insert the jet base, making sure the ejector is aligned with the foreline (a keyway in the jet base will assure alignment).
-Assemble the remaining stages of the jet.
+- a Place the splash baffle in the bottom of the pump.
+Check that it is located in the outer boiler groove. - b Insert the jet base, making sure the ejector is aligned with the foreline, followed by the remaining stages of the jet.
 Make sure that all stages are firmly seated and that all drip shields are in place. - c Install the cold cap assembly.